Is the Go All California Pass worth it? Go All California Pass review 2019

 Total gate price: $511.56

-As you can see, depending on how many people are put onto each card, their age and what individual attractions are visited, you'll end up paying a different rate per card purchased.
-Each card rate however, is proven above to be about 20% cheaper than the gate entry rate total.
+As you can see, depending on how many people are put onto each pass, their age and what individual attractions are visited, you'll end up paying a different rate per pass purchased.
+Each pass rate however, is proven above to be about 20% cheaper than the gate entry rate total.

-How does the Go All California Card work?
+How does the Go All California Pass work?

-Essentially a custom, build it yourself pass, the Go All California Card lets you combine two or more attractions from Los Angeles, San Diego and San Francisco.
-What this means is that instead of buying a card that grants you access to attractions within one city over the other, now you'll be able to visit all three cities and use the card easily in each.
+Essentially a custom, build it yourself pass, the Go All California Pass lets you combine two or more attractions from Los Angeles, San Diego and San Francisco.
+What this means is that instead of buying a pass that grants you access to attractions within one city over the other, now you'll be able to visit all three cities and use the pass easily in each.
 This is a great option for anyone that is planning on venturing on a California road trip and who knows ahead of time which attractions to they're looking to visit.

 Though you are guaranteed to save at least 20% off of gate prices, the exact dollar amount changes varying on which individual attractions you choose.